Zimbabwe's military muscles into first post-Mugabe cabinet

 Shiri is feared - and loathed - by many Zimbabweans as the former commander of the North Korean-trained ‘5 Brigade’ that played a central role in the so-called Gukurahundi massacres in Matabeleland in 1983 in which an estimated 20,000 people were killed.

+The land portfolio is a sensitive but economically crucial one since land reforms in the early 2000s led to violent seizure of thousands of white-owned farms and the collapse of the nation’s economy.

-“For most observers, this looks like a reward for the military - or more specifically like the military asserting its authority,” London-based political analyst Alex Magaisa wrote on Twitter.
+“For most observers, this (the new cabinet line-up) looks like a reward for the military - or more specifically like the military asserting its authority,” London-based political analyst Alex Magaisa wrote on Twitter.

-Mnangagwa dropped allies of Mugabe’s wife, Grace, but brought back many Mugabe loyalists from the ruling ZANU-PF party, disappointing those who had been expecting a break with the past.
+Mnangagwa, a former state security chief known as ‘The Crocodile’, dropped allies of Mugabe’s wife, Grace, but brought back many Mugabe loyalists from the ruling ZANU-PF party, disappointing those who had been expecting a break with the past.

 “Zimbabweans were expecting a sea change from the Mugabe era.
 After all, had there not been a revolution, or so they thought?”
 Magaisa said.